Agent Overview

 Tool Cancellation

-is provided to agent methods, it's automatically propagated to any tools that the agent uses.
-Tools receive this signal as part of their execution options and can implement cancellation logic:
+is provided to agent methods, it's automatically propagated to tools through the operation context.
+Tools can access both the signal and the abort capability:

 const searchTool = createTool({